anhede/unity-fps-rigidbody-controller/README.md

 1. Download the repository
 2. Copy the assets over to your project
 3. Add the `Player` prefab to your scene

+That's it!
+You now have a responsive and smooth player controller in your scene.

 ## Documentation
 ### Player composition